Course Outline

 No. Learning Outcome assessed

-All - Assessment Task 2:Mid-Semester Exam
+All - Assessment Task 2:Mid-Trimester Exam

 Goal:

-You will demonstrate and apply knowledge, analyse relationships, and solve problems in basic principles in molecular biology..
+You will demonstrate and apply knowledge, analyse relationships, and solve problems in basic principles in molecular biology.

 Product: Examination - not Centrally Scheduled